Publication · Release

 Speed

 Tempo is the second axis the simulator pressures.
-Public StarCraft II league data: Bronze ~60 APM, GrandMaster ~300.1 AlphaStar referenced only as a tempo benchmark for human play.2 War Games does not expose a structured game API; pixels in, actions out, real-time clock.
+Public StarCraft II league data puts Bronze around 60 APM and GrandMaster around 300.1 AlphaStar shows up here only as a tempo reference for human play.2 War Games does not expose a structured game API.
+Pixels in, actions out, real time clock.

 Action Rate Reference (APM)